 Weight loss surgery is usually seen as a last resort under extreme circumstances, and a large number of medical professionals would actually look to avoid recommending this form of treatment as much as possible.
 Additional information and resources regarding weight surgeries can be found at the NHS.

 Other alternative options are available, including over-the-counter treatments and alternative mental therapies, but the issue is that, in these practices, there has not been much conclusive research conducted.

 Over-the-counter options, for example, cannot prove their effectiveness, and users may find themselves spending money on treatments that have no, or an incredibly limited, effect; similarly, although many people do advocate it, mental options like hypnotherapy have not been researched or studied enough to say definitively that they will work.
 By far the safest, and best-proven, method of supplementary weight loss can therefore be found in the medically tested, and quantifiably proven prescription weight loss options.

 If you are looking to aid and significantly ease the process of losing weight, we at euroClinix provide an effective solution.
 The prescription weight loss treatment we are offering is Xenical, taken orally in the form of pills, which can block the fat you consume per meal.
 This clinically proven medication can be ordered quickly and securely after completing a quick, simple online consultation.

-This consultation will be reviewed by one of our partner doctors.
+This consultation will be reviewed by one of our doctors.
 If they feel that you are safe and suitable for this treatment, they will issue a prescription.
 Our UK pharmacy will then dispatch your medication via our next day delivery service.
 If you live within a London postcode you might be eligible for same day delivery.